When we go to a supermarket, we go through thousands of products, but most of those that we end up purchasing falls into two specific categories –

 At times, you may even find that the second one may overcome the first.
 For instance, say you always buy orange juice of a brand, let’s call it “Brand A”.
 While buying groceries, you came across an orange juice box that stands out from the rest in terms of packaging.
 It is supposed to be healthier and has no added sugar.
 Customers would rarely end up checking the ingredients of every single orange juice brand in stock.
 But due to in-store product visibility, like in the case of brand A, may sell out quicker than the more commonly purchased one.

 Why are we talking of supermarkets when we specifically want to increase the visibility of products on eCommerce websites?
 The logic behind making products more appealing on both platforms undergoes a similar product placement processs.
-You need to make your product stand out, in a way that consumers stop scrolling when they look at your product.
+You need to make your product stand out, in a way that consumers stop scrolling when they look at your product visibility.
 It should make people want to take it in their hands (or click on the product link) and do a deep dive.
 Users should find the image and the heading provided appealing enough to open the product page and read what’s inside.

 Create quality content for your products

-Putting your products on multiple eCommerce websites may give you a broad reach, but might not be enough for them to be “visible”.
+Putting your product on multiple eCommerce websites may give you a broad reach, but might not be enough for them to be “visible”.
 Creating quality blogs or short videos on several themes could help you find a wider reach!
 You can partake in multiple activities like –

 - Talk about the USP of your products or highlight the star products.